steveturbek/Designing-Interactive-SVGs-with-AI/README.md

   <img src="images/oxygen.svg" alt="Oxygen Gauge SVG" />
 </object>

+In years past, designers had tools like Macromedia Director and Flash, which blended the line between sketching and making, designing and programming.
+When Steve Jobs killed Flash in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), complex JavaScript-driven websites took over.
+The web effectively became the domain of programmers rather than visual designers.

+**_Flash had many issues as a technology, but we should mourn the loss of a tool that let designers create directly, rather than write specs for others._**

+This workshop is about reclaiming some of that power.

 ## TLDR

+Design is all about precise communication, yet designers have struggled to communicate with computers.
+What if there was another way?

 - Designers know design tools, but coding and interaction is often a challenge
 - The SVG file format, known for icons, is unexpectedly, a powerful format similar to HTML.
 One can have style sheets and javascript in the file.